ToC

 Regardless of what structure you use for your part-time job CV, your 3–5 sentence personal statement always goes at the top, under your CV header.
 This quick overview, if written well, encourages employers to take a close look at your application.

-So carefully write your personal statement in a way that engages the reader with:
+So carefully write your personal statement to include:

 • your reason for applying for that particular part-time job